-1.31.
-In ElecLink's view, "unique challenges [of the project] demonstrates the "specific nature" of [its] Project and constitutes a compelling case for ElecLink being treated as an exceptional case and being granted an exemption as provided in the regulations".

 1.32.
+In ElecLink's view, "unique challenges of the project demonstrates the "specific nature" of its Project and constitutes a compelling case for ElecLink being treated as an exceptional case and being granted an exemption as provided in the regulations".

+1.33.
 ElecLink puts forward the following rationale for requesting an exemption (see also part 3.3 of ElecLink's exemption request):

-- No recourse to regulated revenues or assets: Application of Article 16(6) of the Regulation would compromise the required level of comfort that periods of low returns can be offset by periods of higher returns; - Need to use project finance: Application of Articles 32, 37(6) and 37(10) of the Directive would compromise arrangements for project finance to be underpinned by long-term contracts and stable revenue returns; - Risks of unpredictable interruptions to network access in the initial years until such time as the national Transmission System Operators (TSOs), NGET and
+- No recourse to regulated revenues or assets: Application of Article 16(6) of the Regulation would compromise the required level of comfort that periods of low returns can be offset by periods of higher returns; - Need to use project finance: Application of Articles 32, 37(6) and 37(10) of the Directive would compromise arrangements for project finance to be underpinned by long-term contracts and stable revenue returns; - Risks of unpredictable interruptions to network access in the initial years until such time as the national Transmission System Operators (TSOs), NGET and RTE, reinforce their respective networks.
+Risks arising from such unpredictable interruptions cannot be mitigated or managed if the provisions of Article 16(6) of the Regulation and Articles 32, 37(6) and 37(10) of the Directive are applied; - Unique construction and operating risks: There would be inherent risks specific to the Channel Tunnel that could not be mitigated or managed if the provisions of Article 16(6) the Regulation and Articles 32, 37(6) and 37(10) of the Directive are applied; - Exceptional market and policy risks: The timing of its proposed interconnector project would make potential returns highly uncertain.
+The application of Article 16(6) of the Regulation and Articles 32, 37(6) and

-&lt;sup>9 This limitation would only apply to undertakings with a greater than 25% share of the generation or supply market in either Great Britain or France.
+9 This limitation would only apply to undertakings with a greater than 25% share of the generation or supply market in either Great Britain or France.